 Noise can be Used Creatively in Music

 Noise, which was once considered to be an irritating type of sound, has been used in music production as background effects or percussion for many years.
-Thanks to this change, there have been many albums created that are make up great textures using noise.
-For example, many synthesizers include layers of noise to make their sounds appear more ‘organic’ to the human ear and less “digital” sounding.
+Thanks to this change, there have been many albums created that are made up of great textures using noise.

 Summary

 Music is essentially organized sound, while noise is the opposite.
-Music usually follows certain patterns of rhythm, melody and harmony.
+Music usually follows certain patterns of rhythm, melody, and harmony.
 It also tends to progress towards a climax or emphasize certain parts of songs more than others.
 Noise has no rules; it doesn’t follow any sort of pattern or organize its sounds in any way.